kantorovich/kantorovich-site/content/event/2022-Optimal-Transport-Summer-School/index.md

 summary: |
-  In summer of 2022, we will be hosting a summer school in Optimal Transport at the University of Washington
+  In summer of 2022, we will be hosting a summer school in Optimal Transport at the University of Washington.
+This summer school will expose students and junior researchers to the exciting and manifold research opportunities arising from OT and its applications.

 authors: ["soumik"]

 tags: ['event']
-categories: ['event']
+categories: ['summer-school']

 date: 2022-06-19T08:00:00-08:00
 date_end: 2022-07-01T17:00:00-08:00